chainflip-io/chainflip-backend/state-chain/pallets/cf-emissions/README.md

 ## Overview

-Regularly emit FLIP tokens and synchronise the current Issuance with the `StakeManager` Smart Contract via the Transaction Broadcast process.
+Regularly emit FLIP tokens and synchronise the current Issuance with the `StateChainGateway` Smart Contract via the Transaction Broadcast process.

 Uses the `on_initialize` pallet hook to trigger the minting of FLIP at regular intervals.